 Potassium supplementation may be necessary when the diet is too rich in animal protein (meat, fish, eggs, or dairy products) and when the development of kidney stones and uric acid crystallization that accompany age-related decreases in kidney function become common.
 Athletes can also benefit from supplementation since they consume more than the average amount of protein and produce more lactic acid.

-While most people buy potassium bicarbonate to regulate acid-base balance, it's possible to also take potassium bicarbonate for kidney stones and other specific health concerns.
+While most people buy potassium bicarbonate to regulate acid-base balance, it is possible to also take potassium bicarbonate for kidney stones and other specific health concerns.

 Directions for use

 Each vegetarian capsule contains 1,350 mg of potassium bicarbonate.
-As far as how to take potassium bicarbonate, we recommend taking two capsules, twice a day, to ensure you receive the proper amount.
-When you purchase potassium bicarbonate from Supersmart, each container includes 120 capsules.
+We recommend taking 2 capsules, twice a day, to ensure you receive the proper amount.
+When you purchase potassium bicarbonate from SuperSmart, each container includes 120 capsules.

-If you are taking potassium bicarbonate for blood pressure specifically, you may need to adjust how much you take on a daily basis based on your healthcare provider's advice.
+If you are taking potassium bicarbonate for high blood pressure specifically, you may need to adjust how much you take on a daily basis according to your healthcare provider's advice.

 Your doctor may also provide recommendations related to how to take potassium bicarbonate if you have a potassium deficiency and based on how severe your deficiency is.